jronallo/microdata_schemaorg_example/source/code4lib.html.md

     </div>

-Because there are multiple possibilities to express more specific types of objects, this is definitely an area where the cultural heritage community could come to some agreement and promote a shared approach to the problem.
+Because there are multiple possibilities to express more specific types of objects, each with their own strengths, this is definitely an area where the cultural heritage community could come to some agreement and promote a shared approach to the problem.

 ### Result so far